kubapeter/portfolio/Coursera Courses/Specializations/Programming with Google Go/Functions, Methods, and Interfaces in Go/Week 3/README.md

 >"The goal of this assignment is to programmatically get information about a set of predefined objects using Go."[^1]

-The assignment for this week is a program that calls field values from a struct.
-The main emphasis is on the basics of using Go in an object-oriented manner, namely
+The main concepts the assignment checks are the basics of using Go in an object-oriented manner, namely
 - to use structs as containers of related data
 - to use receiver functions to bind dataset with methods (basically create an object)
 - to use receiver functions to get field values from a struct (basically as `getField()` methods in other OO languages)